rdlowrey/auryn/README.md

 ###### Auryn Is NOT A Service Locator!

-There's a galaxy of difference between using a DIC to wire together your application versus passing the DIC as a dependency to your objects (Service Locator).
+There's a galaxy of differences between using a DIC to wire together your application versus passing the DIC as a dependency to your objects (Service Locator).
 Service Locator (SL) is an anti-pattern -- it hides class dependencies, makes code difficult to maintain and makes a liar of your API.